johnstonbl01/clementinejs/README.md

 [insert repo clone information]

-#### Advanced
+#### Standard
-To begin developing with the advanced version of Clementine.js, simply run the following from your terminal:
+To begin developing with the Standard version of Clementine.js, simply run the following from your terminal:

 [insert repo clone information]

-#### Advanced -- Bare
+#### Bare
-To begin developing with the advanced -- bare bones version of Clementine.js, simply run the following from your terminal:
+To begin developing with the bare bones version of Clementine.js, simply run the following from your terminal:

 [insert repo clone information]